 While it is important to use appropriately-sized images, the visuals themselves can also help improve the user experience.
 Unique images, particularly those that directly involve your company, such as personnel or your products and services, tend to be great.
 Most people are very visual, and adding images helps you tap into that power to make your material seem more interesting.
 Using these two steps will help to increase engagement and will decrease bounce rates.

-SEO Basics 7: Encourage them to engage further with you
+SEO Basics 7: How do I get people to engage with my site?

 As you begin to do SEO on your website, you also need to track metrics.
 It is not optimal to run an SEO campaign based upon intuition or feelings.
 When you are just getting started in SEO, there are a few key areas that you want to focus on your: